nonwiz/nonwiz/posts/bookmarks.md

 * [JavaScript 30 days:](https://javascript30.com/) If you are clueless about DOM or how to use JS in the web, this will always be the good one to start with.
 * [TheOdinProject](https://www.theodinproject.com/): Ruby on rails or JavaScript
 * [Hyperskills](https://hyperskill.org/study-plan): Another great platform for learning (project-based learning)
+* [Eloquent JavaScript](https://eloquentjavascript.net/): For those preference to learn with textbook.

 **Learning platform**